 Data is the enterprise’s most critical asset and must therefore be made easily and securely available throughout the entire organization in order to maximize its value to everyone.
 As a result, enterprises must adopt a range of data interface approaches based on the needs of the audience.
 MinIO offers a suite of options to cover every persona in a data-driven enterprise, such as graphical user interfaces (GUI), command line interfaces (CLI) and application programming interfaces (API).
-MinIO's interfaces function interchangeably to deliver granular, performant and scalable object storage management.
+MinIO's data management interfaces function interchangeably to deliver granular, performant and scalable object storage management.

 MinIO Console provides an intuitive design with the same expansive functionality of the API and CLI.
 Designed for the needs of IT administrators and auditors, MinIO Console presents a simple, intuitive interface for accessing even the most advanced features of the storage suite.
 Built to support at-scale deployments, it enables users to provision multi-tenant object storage-as-a-service, visually inspect the health of the system, perform key audit tasks and integrate with other components with just a handful of clicks.